 Once you've chosen to start a dropshipping business, you'll be putting all your effort into learning how to make money dropshipping.
-This starts with finding trustworthy dropshipping vendors and creating a storefront with a dropshipping website builder.
+This starts with finding the best dropshipping websites, trustworthy dropshipping vendors, and creating a storefront with a dropshipping website builder.

 With your tools in place, it's time to put your math hat on.
 One of the most appealing aspects of dropshipping businesses is their profit margin.
 You need to be able to calculate and optimize it as you grow.

 Keep reading to understand the average margin for dropshipping, how to calculate your profit margin, and how to increase it.

 What’s A Good Profit Margin For Drop Shipping?

 A good margin for a dropshipping business is anything over 20%.
 However, this can vary depending on the products you sell and where you sell them.
 If you participate in reverse dropshipping, your margins will be much higher since you sell more expensive items.
 If you sell only low-cost products, your margins will be much lower.
 Understanding your costs and market demand is key in setting prices that will get you the best margin without losing sales.
 You can also use drop surfing to lower your costs and increase your margin without having to raise prices.

 How to Calculate Dropshipping Profit

 How to calculate margin for a dropshipping business is no different than calculating it for any other business.
 You just need two numbers: the cost of the product and the price it's being sold at.
 You can further increase the accuracy of this number by factoring in other costs related to product procurement like additional fees you pay the supplier.

 With those numbers in hand, you can use the following formula to calculate dropshipping profit margins:

 Margin = ((Sales Price - Cost) / Sales Price) x 100